niktheblak/stateless-auth-token/README.md

 Parameter | Explanation
 --------- | -----------
-userId    | User ID to be encoded in the token role      | User role to be encoded in the token
+user_id   | User ID to be encoded in the token role      | User role to be encoded in the token

 Response: Encoded access token